miladrahimi/p-manager/README.md

 ### Status and Logs

-The application uses its directory name (default `p-manager`) in Systemd, allowing multiple instances to run on a single server.
+The application service is named after its directory, with `p-manager` as the default in `systemd`.
+It allows running multiple instances on a single server by placing the application in different directories.

 To check the status of the application, execute the following command: